-If you do come in high summer, you can enjoy the Aspendos Opera & Ballet Festival in September with performances in the marvelous theater.
-What a thrill to see a performance here!
+On your way to the theatre, there are some incredible restaurants where you can stop for a tasty gözleme (Turkish crepe) and ayran (yogurt drink) in the village.
+If you do come in high summer, you can enjoy the Aspendos Opera & Ballet Festival in September with performances in the marvelous theater!

 East of the road from the highway to the theater is a graceful, restored Seljuk Turkish stone bridge across the Köprüçay stream.
 It’s worth taking the short detour of only a few hundred meters to visit it and admire this beautiful 800-year-old engineering work.

-Aspendos is also a starting-point for the St Paul Trailleading north up onto the Anatolian plateau by way of dramatic Köprülü Kanyon National Park through which the Köprüçay river churns and rolls.
+Aspendos is also a starting point for the St Paul Trail leading north up onto the Anatolian plateau by way of dramatic Köprülü Kanyon National Park through which the Köprüçay river churns and rolls.
 A good day’s excursion is to go river rafting on the Köprüçay, or to drive all the way up the valley to the ancient Roman town of Selge (now called Altınkaya).